Joseph-König-Gymnasium

 Joseph-König-Gymnasium is the only gymnasium in the Westphalian city of Haltern am See.
 With 1,360 students, it is one of the larger high schools in North Rhine-Westphalia.
 The school is named after the German chemist Joseph König.
 It continues tradition of 1844 founded 'Höhere Stadtschule' and later 'Städtisches Gymnasium Haltern'.
 It shares buildings with 'Alexander-Lebenstein-Realschule'.

 On March 24, 2015, 16 of its students and two of its teachers were among the passengers murdered when the co-pilot of Germanwings Flight 9525 intentionally crashed into the French Alps.
 They were on their way home from a student exchange with the Giola Institute in Llinars del Vallès, Catalonia, Spain.
-Haltern's mayor, Bodo Klimpel, has described it as "the darkest day in the history of our city".
+Haltern's then mayor, Bodo Klimpel, has described it as "the darkest day in the history of our city".